linux-system-roles/network/README.md

 When removing a profile for NetworkManager it also takes the connection down and possibly removes virtual interfaces.
-With the `initscripts` provider removing a profile does not change its current runtime state (this is a future deployment for NetworkManager as well).
+With the `initscripts` provider removing a profile does not change its current runtime state (this is a future feature for NetworkManager as well).

 For NetworkManager, modifying a connection with autoconnect enabled may result in the activation of a new profile on a previously disconnected